 Climb up the ladder and assess the situation.
-If the tar is in a small area and is fresh, you can probably remove it with a putty knife or scraper.
+If the spilled tar has stained a small area on your metal roof and is still fresh, you can probably remove it with a putty knife or scraper.

-Let it sit for a few minutes to loosen the tar.
-And then scrape off the tar with a putty knife or scraper.
+Let it sit for a few minutes to loosen the tar and then scrape it off with a putty knife or scraper.

 Apply more WD-40 and let it sit for a few more minutes.
 You might need to do this a few times to get all of the tar off.

-Once you have removed all of the tar, wash the area with soap and water.
-You can also use a power washer to remove any WD-40 residue.
+Once you have removed all of the tar, wash the area with soap and water to remove any WD-40 residue.
+If it’s convenient you can use a power washer to ease the job.